divine308/Tradepilot/README.md

 * Order-state monitoring
 * Exposure monitoring

-The goal is to ensure that TradePilot does not simply open positions and forget about them.
+The objective is to continuously monitor positions rather than simply generate an entry signal and stop there.

 ---